gonzalec/Photused/README.md

-# angular-seed — the seed for AngularJS apps
+# Photused - Find who and where are using referencing or using your photos

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is made using AngularJS](http://angularjs.org/).

+From Angular seed...:

 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.